NVIDIA/triton-inference-server/deploy/aws/README.md

 ## Installing Helm

-If you do not already have Helm installed in your Kubernetes cluster, executing the following steps from the [official helm install guide](https://helm.sh/docs/intro/install/) will give you a quick setup.
+If you do not already have Helm installed, executing the following steps from the [official helm install guide](https://helm.sh/docs/intro/install/) will give you a quick setup.